CarolinaKra/WineQualityPredictor/README.md

   5. Develope a model that does better than a baseline model
   6. Develope a model that overfits by scaling up
   7. Tune the hyperparameters, add regularisation and train and test the final model.
-* For the scaling up step, I used a DoE strategy to explore the influence of 3 hyperparameters: number of nodes per layer, number of layers, type of activation function.
+* For the scaling up step, I used a Design-of-Experiments (DoE) strategy to explore the influence of 3 hyperparameters: number of nodes per layer, number of layers, type of activation function.
 The aim of the DoE is to maximise the exploratory space while minimising the number of experiments.
 * The final model achieved an accuracy of 67.62%, improving the initial 44.9% of the baseline model.
 * The confusion matrix showed the model confused the original class with a similar class (e.g. 6 with 7)
 * Improvements of the predictor model could be done by changing the model as a regressor or bin classes to form general classes (low, medium, high quality).